jina-ai/fastapi-serve/docs/autoscaling/serverless/README.md

     return Response()
 ```

-In the above example, we have a /ping endpoint that responds with a simple "Ping!" message.
+In the above example, we have a `/ping` endpoint that responds with the message "Ping!"

 ### 🚀 Deploying to Jina AI Cloud